m-oehme/Systems-Development-and-Frameworks/3/README.md

   and [graphql-middleware](https://github.com/prisma-labs/graphql-middleware).
 - Here is some inspiration how your test cases could look like:
   ![Test cases for a permission layer](./permissions.png)
-- Connect your frontend with your backend via [vue-apollo](https://github.com/vuejs/vue-apollo).
+- :heavy_check_mark: Connect your frontend with your backend via [vue-apollo](https://github.com/vuejs/vue-apollo).
   So if you update a todo in your frontend, it sends a graphql mutation to the backend.